 Availability and frequency

 One of the advantages of IELTS and why it is so popular is that it is available in a large number of places around the world.
-For example, IDP has 450 test centres which offer the test in more than 145 countries.
-There is the option of Computer-delivered test which is available most days of the year.
-There is the Paper-based test, which can be taken several times a month on 48 different dates during the year, depending on the test centre demand.
+For example, IDP has more than 1,400 IELTS test locations across 56 countries, and this included more than 260 IELTS on computer centers.
+There is the option of IELTS on computer test which is available most days of the year.
+There is the IELTS on paper test, which can be taken several times a month on 48 different dates during the year, depending on the test centre demand.

 Non-native speakers only?